-- Inspection is prohibited by state statute. - Inspection is prohibited by the Colorado Supreme Court or other court order. - The custodian believes disclosure would be "contrary to public interest" because an investigation is still in progress by law enforcement personnel or a district attorney, or the records pertain to intelligence information, security procedures or investigatory files compiled for other law enforcement purposes.
+- Inspection is prohibited by state statute. - Inspection is prohibited by the Colorado Supreme Court or another court.

+The custodian believes disclosure would be "contrary to public interest" because an investigation is still in progress by law enforcement personnel or a district attorney, or the records pertain to intelligence information, security procedures or investigatory files compiled for other law enforcement purposes.
 Sexual assault cases are to be stamped "Sexual Assault" and victims' names are to be deleted from the files before their release.
 Names of those accused are public records.

 ETHICAL RULES OF ATTORNEYS: The ethical rules governing attorneys and prosecutors (Rules 3.6 and 3.8) restrict attorneys and law enforcement agents associated with an investigation from making "extrajudicial statements" to the news media that have "a substantial likelihood of materially prejudicing an adjudicative proceeding."
-However, these rules do not limit the disclosure of "records of official actions" which the statute declares are not required to be disclosed.
+However, these rules do not limit the disclosure of records of "official actions," which the statute declares are required to be disclosed.
 Also, these ethical rules do not apply to the disclosure of even discretionary-release records (the comment to the rule expresses concern only with the "commentary of a lawyer" who is involved in a proceeding and recognizes "that the public value of informed commentary is great").
-In exercising discretion to release pre-arrest/investigatory records, prosecutors should be advised under the ethical rules to withhold only information that poses a substantial likelihood of prejudice to a prosecution that is in progress or likely to commence in the reasonably near future.
+Prosecutors should be advised under the ethical rules not to make any extra-judicial "statement" (as opposed to records disclosure) that poses a substantial likelihood of prejudice to a prosecution that is in progress or likely to commence in the reasonably near future.